Is a Retailer Responsible for a Defective Product?

 Under what circumstances is a retailer to blame for selling a defective product?

 First of all, when defects are identified within a certain product, the Consumer Product Safety Commission is supposed to issue a recall to all its retailers.
 Therefore, retailers must promptly respond to this recall by removing this product from their shelves and overall inventory.
 Further, they are responsible for informing all customers who have purchased this product about the recall notice.
 They must also offer guidance on how customers can safely discard, repair, or replace this product.
 It is when a retailer fails to uphold these duties that they may be blamed for your defective product accident and your subsequent injuries and damages.
+But if these circumstances do not apply to your case, then you must proceed further with properly identifying the at-fault party.
+That is, you may potentially have to blame the product’s designer, manufacturer, distributor, or any other party involved in placing this product on the market.What do I need to prove for my product liability claim?

 Regardless of who exactly is the at-fault party for your defective product accident, you must prove their negligence in your product liability claim.
-More specifically, as the plaintiff, you must prove the following circumstances as true:
+More specifically, as the plaintiff, you must prove the following circumstances as true:- The defendant owed you a duty of care.

 - The defendant knew, or should have reasonably known, that a defect was present within the product.